yiyuma/technical-tutorials/Testing/JUnit5.md

     ```
     @TestMethodOrder(MethodOrderer.DisplayName.class)
     ```
-  - MethodOrderer.MethodName: Sorts test methods alphanumerically based on method names
+  - MethodOrderer.MethodName: Sorts test methods alphanumerically based on method names.
+Here should the @DisplayName not be defined.
      ```
     @TestMethodOrder(MethodOrderer.MethodName.class)
     ```